 Playlist is created empty when RTP Player window is opened and destroyed when window is closed.
 RTP Player window can be opened on background when not needed and put to front later.
 During its live, playlist is maintained.

 When RTP Player window is opened, playlist can be modified from other tools (Wireshark windows) in three ways:

 button can be clicked directly and opens RTP Player window directly with action.
-All actions are selectable by small down arrow next to button.
+All actions can be selected with the small down arrow next to the button.

-When playlist is empty, there is no difference betweenand .
-When RTP Player window is not opened, all three actions above open it.
+When the playlist is empty, there is no difference betweenand .
+When the RTP Player window is not opened, all three actions above open it.

 Tools below can be used to maintain content of playlist, they containbutton.
 You can use one of procedures (Note: action is demonstrated):

 Select any RTP packet in packet list, open→ → window.
 It will show analysis of selected forward stream and its reverse stream (if is pressed during window opening).
 Then press .
 Forward and reverse stream is added to playlist.